Krylov Complexity, Confinement and Universality: Exact results for case

 where $K$ represents the Jacobi elliptic function.
 One can check that the frequency of the motion is inversely proportional to the parameter $J$ and the range of the motion $\sqrt{\frac{Q}{b}}-\sqrt{\frac{Q}{a}}$ is also inversely proportional to this parameter.

 The proper momentum $P_y$ close to the boundary and end of space are

 Note that the momentum at early times is not linear and is starting from a constant term.
 This is related to the fact that there is an initial momentum given to the particle.
-It is in the direction of $\phi$ and proportional to the parameter $J$.
+It is in the direction of $\phi$ and proportional to the parameter $J$. \\ \underline{\it How symmetry resolution can plausibly give a short-time linear term?} \\ Let $H=H^\dagger$ be an Hermitian hamiltonian and let $Q$ be a conserved charge, that is$[H,Q]=0$.
+The operator $\Pi_q$ projects onto the Hilbert space of fixed charge $q$, denoted by $\mathcal H_q$.
+For a generic initial state